+If you wish to arrange a re-routing or refund, the quickest option is to check your carrier's website.
+It should include the steps to process your own refunds or bookings.
 In the event of a cancellation or delay, airlines are obliged to inform passengers of their options.
 If this happens at the airport, staff will usually be on hand to talk you through the various scenarios.
-Otherwise, the quickest option is to check your carrier's website.
-It should include the steps to process your own refunds or bookings.

-If your flights are cancelled by the airline, you must contact the airline directly regarding your options.
+If your flights are cancelled by the airline, you must contact the airline directly regarding your options and entitlements.

 If your flight is cancelled for any reason, and regardless of when you are notified, your airline must offer you the choice between:

 1) Re-routing as soon as possible, subject to availability, free of charge.

 If you believe compensation is due, then the first step is to formally contact the airline or travel provider.
 If you're not satisfied with its response, then you can escalate by contacting the National Enforcement Body - which, in most cases for Irish passengers, is the Commission for Aviation Regulation (01 661-1700; www.flightrights.ie).